ygt-mikekchar/rust-monad-kata/README.md

 ### Step 2.
 Playing with assignments

-Values of type `Seed` and the tuples that we have are stack allocated.
+Values of type `Seed` and the tuples that we are using are stack allocated.
 They implement a "trait" called `Copy`.
 What that means is that when you do an assignment, the value is copied.